zacktohsh/AICFML_AUG2021/README.md

-# An Introduction to Code-Free Machine Learning (April 2021)
+# An Introduction to Code-Free Machine Learning (August 2021)